UTCN-SD-PS/banking-service/README.md

 ## Getting started
 To start the service you need to:
-- import in mysql the startup database defined in the bankingservice\sqlscript\bankingservice.sql
+- import in mysql the startup database defined in the https://github.com/UTCN-SD-PS/banking-service/blob/master/sqlscript/bankingservice.sql
-- configure the username and password of your mysql user in bankingservice\src\main\resources\application.properties
+- configure the username and password of your mysql user in https://github.com/UTCN-SD-PS/banking-service/blob/master/src/main/resources/application.properties

 ## Starting the service
 Go to bankingservice folder and execute the following command: